puppeteer/puppeteer/docs/api/puppeteer.dialog.accept.md

 # Dialog.accept() method

-A promise that resolves when the dialog has been accepted.

-#### Signature:
+### Signature:

 ```typescript
 class Dialog {
   accept(promptText?: string): Promise<void>;
 }
 ```

+A promise that resolves when the dialog has been accepted.

 ## Parameters